-Doubting God and having faith in God are curiously related.
-As Christians, we have faith in God, yet doubt often tags along as a nagging reminder to question the moves we make.
+1. Doubting God and having faith in God are curiously related.
+As Christians, we have faith in God, yet doubt often tags along nagging us to question the moves we make.
 When a person doubts God, faith is shoved aside, and visible evidence becomes a necessary prop for believing.
 It is vital that we resist doubt and take to heart the command, "only believe."
 Consider the account of Peter in Matthew 14:25-31.
-He stepped out of the boat and walked on the water toward Jesus until How did Jesus' comment to him reflect the relationship between faith and doubt?
+He stepped out of the boat and walked on the water toward Jesu until he looked at the waves.
+How did Jesus' comment to him reflect the relationship between faith and doubt?
 2. In our society, the level of trust has changed.
 Not locking your house used to symbolize a trust in your neighbors.
 Today, the multiple lock system on your door cries loudly, "I can't trust.
 I don't believe in people's integrity."
 Experience has taught us that locking our houses is the prudent thing to do.
 If you've been robbed once, you won't forget.
 In the same way, if we trust someone, only to learn that we made a mistake, we are not as ready to trust that person again.
 The reverse is also true.
-If we trust someone and they prove trustworthy, we are ready to rely upon that person in the future.
+If we trust someone and he proves trustworthy, we are ready to rely upon that person in the future.
 Following up on this thought, describe why we can be assured that our confidence in God is not misplaced.
 Illustrate your description with specific examples from your own knowledge or experience.

-At some point in life, most of us have thought: Nothing will ever change; This situation will never improve; These problems in my life will never go away.
+3. At some point in life, most of us have thought: Nothing will ever change; this situation will never improve.
+These problems in my life will never go away.
 Think about it again!
 What were the circumstances surrounding you when you made your "Statement of Doubt"?
 Maybe you were burdened with the cares of this life, or were sick, financially overwhelmed, or fighting fatigue from too much work.
 Perhaps you were sensing inefficiency in everything you attempted, were disturbed about a problem on your job, or were frustrated by your children's never-ending needs.
 When you had those discouraging thoughts, were you doubting God's ability to reverse the circumstances?
 To forestall such thoughts from making inroads into your spirit again, list some unresolved areas of your life.
 Write possible remedies God might use in each situation, keeping in mind that God often works beyond our imagination.
-How can taking them one by one and including God in your dealings with doubts make a difference?
-4. It is possible for Christians, despite our sincere love for the Lord, to succumb to doubt.
-Satan won't necessarily tempt us to doubt the existence of God or the truth of the Bible, but
+How can taking situations one by one and including God in your dealings with doubts make a difference?